 The current picture for SME’s

-Not surprisingly, we are starting to see something of a ‘credit crunch’ beginning to be felt by SME’s with nervous banks slowing lending as the Royal Commission continues.
+Unsurprisingly, we are beginning to see something of a ‘credit crunch’ among SMEs, with nervous banks slowing down their lending as the Royal Commission continues.

 Accessing finance – the key issues for SME’s